AdobeDocs/experience-manager-65.en/help/assets/video.md

 1. In the CRXDE Lite page, in the directory panel on the left, navigate t `o etc/dam/imageserver/configuration/jcr:content/settings.`

-   if the directory panel is not visible, you may need to tap the &gt;&gt; icon to the left of the Home tab.
+   if the directory panel is not visible, tap the &gt;&gt; icon to the left of the Home tab.

 1. On the lower-right panel, in the Properties tab, double-tap `thumbnailtime`.
-1. In the Edit thumbnailtime dialog box, use the text fields to enter interval values as percentages.
+1. In the **[!UICONTROL Edit thumbnailtime]** dialog box, use the text fields to enter interval values as percentages.

-    * Tap the plus sign (+) icon to add one or more interval value fields.
-You may need to scroll to the bottom of the dialog box to see the icon.
+    * Tap the plus sign (+) icon if you want to add one or more interval value fields.
+If necessary, scroll to the bottom of the dialog box to see the icon.
-    * Tap the minus sign (-) icon to the right of an interval value field to delete it from the list.
+    * Tap the minus sign (-) icon to the right of an interval value field if you want to delete it from the list.
-    * Tap the up arrow icon and the down arrow icon to reorder the interval values.
+    * Tap the up arrow icon and the down arrow icon if you want to reorder the interval values.

-1. Tap **[!UICONTROL OK]** to return to the Properties tab.
+1. Tap **[!UICONTROL OK]** and return to the Properties tab.
-1. Near the upper-left corner of the CRXDE Lite page, tap **[!UICONTROL Save All]**, then tap the Back Home icon in the upper-left corner to return to AEM.
+1. Near the upper-left corner of the CRXDE Lite page, tap **[!UICONTROL Save All]**, then tap the Back Home icon in the upper-left corner to return to Experience Manager.

    See [Adding a video thumbnail](#adding-a-video-thumbnail).